 Schubert, J. A., Jagadish, A. K., Binz, M., & Schulz, E. (2024).
 In-Context Learning Agents Are Asymmetric Belief Updaters.
 Proceedings of the 41st International Conference on Machine Learning (ICML), Vienna, Austria.

 Rmus, M.*, Jagadish, A. K.*, Mathony, M., & Schulz, E. (2025).
 Generating Computational Cognitive Models using Large Language Models.
-Under review.
+Advances in Neural Information Processing Systems (NeurIPS), San Diego, USA.

 Jagadish, A. K., Binz, M., & Schulz, E. (2025).
 Meta-learning Ecological Priors from Large Language Models explains Human Learning and Decision making.
 Under review.